wmay/rollcall_scaling_intro/README.md

 - RStudio, http://www.rstudio.com/products/rstudio/
 - this code, download it by clicking the "Download ZIP" button on the bottom of the sidebar on this page
 - the required R packages, install them by running the code in packages.R
-- data from the Sunlight Foundation, http://static.openstates.org/downloads/2015-03-01-ny-csv.zip
+- NY rollcall data from the Sunlight Foundation, http://static.openstates.org/downloads/2015-03-01-ny-csv.zip

 ---